NPOESS Weather Satellites: From Crisis to Program Splits

 The NPOESS Program: Basic Briefing

-Until its effective termination in April 2010, the NPOESS program was a joint DoD/DoC/NASA endeavor that tried to integrate the capabilities and infrastructure of the DoC Polar-Orbiting Environmental Satellite Program, the DoD Defense Meteorological Satellite Program, and NASA’s long-term continuous climate record collection.
-It is intended to serve as a single, integrated satellite system satisfying both civil and national security requirements for space-based, remotely sensed environmental data that will significantly improve weather forecasting and climate prediction.
+Until its effective termination in April 2010, the NPOESS program was a joint DoD/DoC/NASA endeavor that tried to integrate the capabilities and infrastructure of the DoC Polar-Orbiting Environmental Satellite Program (POES), the DoD Defense Meteorological Satellite Program (DMSP), and NASA’s long-term continuous climate record collection (CCRC).
+It was intended to serve as a single, integrated satellite system satisfying both civil and national security requirements for space-based, remotely sensed environmental data, with the aim of significantly improving weather forecasting and climate prediction.
+NPOESS included a space segment, ground segment, system engineering integration and operations, and software support the field terminals of mobile users.

-NPOESS came from merging the POESS’ civilian and military programs into one future satellite system going forward.
 NPOESS contemplated a series of 6 satellites, with a maximum of 3 operating at any given time in early morning, mid morning, and early afternoon orbits.
-In the end, NPOESS was split, and the multi-agency approach was deemed ineffective and ungovernable.
+In the end, NPOESS was split, as the multi-agency approach was deemed ineffective and ungovernable.
+By 2012, however, the defense half of the split, DWSS, was also cancelled.

 Hereafter: NPP, JPSS and DWSS